serhmarch/modbuspy/doc/README.md

-# modbuspy Documentation
+# libmodbuspy Documentation

-This directory contains the Doxygen documentation setup for the modbuspy project.
+This directory contains the Doxygen documentation setup for the `libmodbuspy` project.

 ## Structure